jkillingsworth/jkillingsworth.com/README.md

 ## Setup

-The build the site, you'll need to install [Ruby](https://www.ruby-lang.org/) and use the [Jekyll](https://jekyllrb.com/) static site generator.
+To build the site, you'll need to install [Ruby](https://www.ruby-lang.org/) and use the [Jekyll](https://jekyllrb.com/) static site generator.
 Several additional packages are also required.
 The following instructions are designed for installing the required toolchain on a 64-bit Windows system.
 These tools are available on other platforms as well.

 1. Download and run the [MSYS2](https://www.msys2.org/) installer.
 Follow the installation instructions documented on the website.
 Make sure you update all the core system packages before proceeding: